 The Danish flag

-The Danish flag covers a gross tonnage of well above 12 million and more than 600 vessels in international trade fly the Danish flag.
+The Danish flag covers a gross tonnage of approximately 21 million and 700 vessels in international trade.

 World top operator